squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 `name`{ #social-name }

 :   [:octicons-tag-24: 5.1.5][social.name support] · :octicons-milestone-24:
-    Default: _domain name from_ `link`_, if available_ – This field is used as
+    Default: _domain name from_ `link`_, if available_ – This property is used
-    the link's `title` attribute and can be set to a  discernable name to improve accessibility:
+    as the link's `title` attribute and can be set to a discernable name to improve accessibility:

     ``` yaml